 The red-eyed dove is a species of bird found throughout Sub-Saharan Africa.
 It is a widely distributed bird and is a common sight in many parts of the continent.

-The red-eyed dove has been classified by the International Union for Conservation of Nature (IUCN) as a species of “Least Concern” since 2004.
+The International Union for Conservation of Nature (IUCN) has classified the red-eyed dove as a species of “Least Concern” since 2004.

-This means that the species is not considered to be threatened with extinction, and is considered to be relatively common and widespread.
+This means the species is not threatened with extinction and is considered relatively widespread.

 The red-eyed dove is a medium-sized bird, typically measuring between 25 and 30 centimeters in length, with a wingspan of 40 to 45 centimeters.
 Its plumage is gray-brown overall, with darker markings on its wings and tail.

-As its name suggests, the red-eyed dove has bright red eyes, and its beak is pinkish-orange in color.
+As its name suggests, the red-eyed dove has bright red eyes, and its beak is pinkish-orange.
 The red-eyed dove is usually found in small flocks and is typically seen foraging for food on the ground.
 It feeds on small insects, seeds, and fruits.

 Kingdom | Animalia |